gskinnerTeam/flutter-routed-widget-switcher/README.md

 ## 🕹️ Usage
 Place the widget anywhere below the root `Router` widget and define the paths you would like to match.
-By default paths are considered to be case-insensitive, and treated as prefixes, but this can be disabled:
+By default paths are considered to be case-insensitive, and treated as prefixes, but this can be disabled using the `.exact` extension method, or `usePrefix: false` setting.

+All widgets are lazy loaded, and can be defined using a closure (`() => MyPage`) or a constructor tear-off(`MyPage.new`)
 ```dart
 return RoutedSwitcher(
   caseSensitive: true,